 If you can rule out all of the above issues, continue troubleshooting below.

-Repeated error 30003 results on undelivered messages sent from short codes in the US could be caused by the destination user having a wireless plan that does not support "Premium" messages (i.e. A2P traffic).
+Repeated error 30003 results on undelivered messages sent from messages in the US could be caused by the destination user having a wireless plan that does not support "Premium" messages (i.e. A2P traffic).
 Recipients may need to contact their wireless provider to confirm their plan supports this type of traffic.